-Real-time air monitoring for particulate levels and/or VOCs at the perimeter of the exclusion zone or work area will be necessary when conducting the SRI work at the Site.
+Real-time air monitoring for particulate levels and/or VOCs at the perimeter of the exclusion zone or work area will be necessary when conducting the OU-2 RIWP.
 VOC and particulate monitoring will be done with a PID and a Dust Monitor, respectively.